 Hands-on learning through partnerships with existing STEM education programs.
 Students build small solar projects, program energy monitoring systems, and work with real equipment.

-Tribal energy directors, project managers, and entrepreneurs share their career journeys.
+Indigenous energy directors, project managers, and entrepreneurs share their career journeys.
 Hearing from people who look like them and come from similar communities changes what students believe is possible.

 Career awareness creates interest.
 Technical training builds employable skills.
 We partner with community colleges, trade programs, and industry certification bodies to create accessible pathways to credentials that employers recognize and value.
 Every certification we target has documented demand in the clean energy sector.

-As tribal communities deploy EV charging infrastructure through programs like EV Essentials, they need technicians who can install, maintain, and troubleshoot charging equipment.
+As Indigenous communities deploy EV charging infrastructure through programs like EV Essentials, they need technicians who can install, maintain, and troubleshoot charging equipment.
 This is a career that did not exist five years ago and will be in demand for decades.

 Foundational electrical training that opens doors across the clean energy sector.
 From solar wiring to building energy systems, electrical skills are the common thread through most clean energy careers.